Synopsis

 If everything is recovered, this command is immediate.

-SnapRAID provides a few simple commands that allow you to:- Print the status of the array -> "status"
+SnapRAID provides a few simple commands that allow you to:

 Commands must be written in lowercase.